Somnodeus/logitech-g510-arch-linux/README.md

 # This repository contains the Logitech G510 keyboard settings for Arch Linux, current as of June 2025

+> Attention: Don't forget to replace somnodeus with your linux user name in the configuration files from this guide!
+> Also pay attention to the file paths.
+Either make the same directories or change the file paths in the scripts and configuration files.

 ## g15ctrld and key and screen management

 Jörg Hettwer wrote an excellent program g15ctrld, which works fine in 2025 on the current version of Arch Linux.